-You can see many of the books we love to read in the list of titles below as well as a variety of ways we extend and build on our favorite children’s books throughout the classroom.
+To see many of the books we love to read as well as a variety of ways we extend and build on our favorite children’s books throughout the classroom – see the list of titles below…

 Thank you for joining me here on Teach Preschool!

 - 5 ways to have fun with reading

 - A day of exploring carrots

 - A duck, a goose, and an egg

 - A rainbow of my very own in preschool

 - A wonderful collection of Eric Carle books and activities